Escartem/AnimeWwise/README.md

 ---

-## ℹ️ There is a separate branch called `dev` that may includes new features, you can check it out if you want to get them early.
-Those features are, as of right now :
-- more export formats support
-- reverse search ?

----

 ### And that's pretty much it, if you have any issue, suggestion or anything just open an issue or create a pr :)